turbopape/milestones/README.md

 ## Usage

-You fire the library using the schedule! function , you pass to it a map containing  tasks and a vector containing the properties you want the scheduler to use to give higher priorities to tasks ( less is higher priority) like so
+You fire the library using the schedule function , you pass to it a map containing  tasks and a vector containing the properties you want the scheduler to use to give higher priorities to tasks ( less is higher priority) like so (if you want to schedule tasks with lower _:priority_ then lower _:duration_ first:

         (schedule tasks [:priority :duration])